-The first publicly funded voucher program was launched in 1972 in the Alum Rock School District of San Jose, California.
-The Alum Rock voucher "experiment" was a five-year program funded by the US Office of Economic Opportunity which provided low-income students with public funding to exit their neighborhood school.3 Although the program was intended to include private schools, political resistance resulted in a decentralized, open-enrollment program that was limited to the public school system.
+One of the first publicly funded "voucher" programs was launched in 1972 in the Alum Rock School District of San Jose, California.
+The Alum Rock voucher "experiment" was a five-year program funded by the US Office of Economic Opportunity which provided low-income students with public funding to exit their neighborhood school.5 Although the program was intended to include private schools, political resistance resulted in a decentralized, open-enrollment program that was limited to the public school system.

 Voucher policies that included private schools were proposed in many states in the 1980s.
-Yet, it was not until 1989 that a publicly funded voucher program was enacted that included private, non-parochial schools.4 This program was limited to students residing in the Milwaukee city limits and, similar to the Alum Rock program, was targeted at low-income students.
+Yet, it was not until 1989 that a publicly funded voucher program was enacted that included private, non-parochial schools.6 This program was limited to students residing in the Milwaukee city limits and, similar to the Alum Rock program, was targeted at low-income students.
 In 1995 the State of Ohio established a pilot voucher program to enable families in Ohio school districts under federally ordered supervision to attend participating private or parochial schools.
 At the time, the Cleveland City School District was the only district that met this criteria.
-Plaintiffs
+Plaintiffs challenged the legitimacy of Cleveland's program under the First Amendment's Establishment Clause, and the U.S. Supreme Court ultimately ruled in Zelman v.
+Simmons-Harris (2002) that the voucher program was constitutional because it permitted individuals to exercise choice among secular and religious options.7